JWahle/shd/README.md

 - only one way to do one thing

 ## Document structure
-An SHD document consists of nodes, attributes and/or lists followed by a file end marker.
+An SHD document consists of nodes, attributes, comments and/or lists followed by a file end marker.
 ```
 top-node:
   some-attribute: value